avonbied/pascal-repl/README.md

   ```
   doc/
   src/
-    core/
-    debug/
-    io/
+    main/
     test/
+  test/
   ```

   - `doc/` : contains all the usage documentation, the project models, and the module APIs.
   - `src/` : contains the runnable package in all of its entirety which has the following modules:
-    - `core/` : this module contains the backend logic for the interpreter, parser, and lexer
+    - `main/` : this module contains the backend logic for the interpreter, parser, and lexer.
+It also contains the entry point for running the program.
-    - `debug/` : this module contains all of the unit tests and the likes
+    - `test/` : this module contains all of the unit tests and the likes
-    - `io/` : this module contains the frontend interface for users; :exclamation: NOTE `io` is a temp name
   - `test/` : contains the conformity and usability tests for each module

 ## Running the Package